Personal heartache and grief are causes of some hauntings…

 He had a variety of paranormal experiences, meeting six of the spirits who frequent or reside in the club.

 Assumed to be male

 When Dwayne opened the door, the music suddenly stopped and the light disappeared.
-He found that the piano was uncovered, the bench was pulled out, but no one was there.
-There was no other way for a living person to exit the room except through the door that the guard had opened.
+He found that the piano was uncovered, the bench was pulled out, and no one was there.
+There was no other way for a living person to exit the room except through the door that the guard had just opened.